 Thu, Feb 20, 5:15 PM - 6:45 PM

-Do You Know Which Key Drivers Change from Wave to Wave in Your Tracking Surveys?
-(302796)*Michael Latta, Coastal Carolina University
+5. Do You Know Which Key Drivers Change from Wave to Wave in Your Tracking Surveys?
+(302796)*Michael Latta, YTMBA Research & Consulting Coastal Carolina University

 Tracking surveys are common in applied research.
-The survey research situation is complicated when clients have a long list of measures they want used to assess Key Drivers of customer satisfaction, net promoter scores, or market share.
-Clients many times want to know if changes in individual Key Drivers are significantly different from Wave to Wave.
-In an example of 27 measures defining five Key Drivers, Principal Components Analysis is used to optimally combine multiple measures of each Key Driver for use in Multiple Regression involving a biopharmaceutical in a duopoly market.
-A test for statistical significance is done following Snedecor and Cochran 1967, pages 432-436, to see if an observed difference in Beta Weights form one wave to the nest is significant.
-The calculations for significance testing can be done in Excel using a straight forward formula calculating a t-test with [(n1 + n2) – 4] degrees of freedom calculated under the assumption of homogeneity of variance from one wave to the next.
-The ratio of the difference in Beta Weights to the pooled, or average, Standard Error calculates the t-test for significance testing.
+The survey research situation is complicated when clients have a long list of measures they want used to assess key drivers of customer satisfaction, net promoter scores, or market share.
+Clients many times want to know if changes in individual key drivers are significantly different from wave to wave.
+In an example of 27 measures defining five key drivers, principal components analysis is used to optimally combine multiple measures of each key driver for use in multiple regression involving a biopharmaceutical in a duopoly market.
+A test for statistical significance is done following Snedecor and Cochran (1967, pages 432-436) to see if an observed difference in beta weights from one wave to the next is significant.
+The calculations for significance testing can be done in Excel using a straightforward formula calculating a t-test with [(n1 + n2) – 4] degrees of freedom calculated under the assumption of homogeneity of variance from one wave to the next.
+The ratio of the difference in beta weights to the pooled, or average, standard error calculates the t-test for significance testing.